biodatlab/biodatlab.github.io/_data/blog/2025-01-02-thonburian-whisper.md

 ## Community Adoption

 It's been incredibly encouraging to see the adoption and extension of our work by the Thai AI community.
-I'd like to particularly thank the team at NECTEC for their work on [Pathumma Whisper](https://huggingface.co/nectec/Pathumma-whisper-th-large-v3), which builds upon and references our Thonburian Whisper approach.
-I also would like to thank [DMIND](https://aimet.tech/en/all-projects/dmind/), a national depression screening application, developed from AIMET and [PresScribe](https://looloohealth.com/en/), application that summarizes patient conversations into medical records, that use our model for national depression screening.
-If you use our model for Thai speech-to-text application, please feel free send message to us anytime.
+We'd like to particularly thank the team at NECTEC for their work on [Pathumma Whisper](https://huggingface.co/nectec/Pathumma-whisper-th-large-v3), which builds upon and references our Thonburian Whisper approach.
+We also would like to thank
+- [DMIND](https://aimet.tech/en/all-projects/dmind/), a national depression screening application, developed from AIMET
+- and [PresScribe](https://looloohealth.com/en/), application that summarizes patient conversations into medical records

+that use our model as a base model.
+If you use our model for Thai speech-to-text application, please feel free send message.

-## Expanding into Multimodal Applications
+## Expanding into Multimodal LLM

-The impact of Thonburian Whisper has extended beyond pure speech recognition.
+The impact of Thonburian Whisper has also extended beyond pure speech recognition.
 We're particularly excited about its integration into larger multimodal language models.
 The recent [Typhoon2-Audio project](https://arxiv.org/abs/2412.13702) demonstrates this perfectly, using a fine-tuned version of Thonburian Whisper Large as part of its speech encoding stack with BEATs for audio encoder.
-I highly recommend reading their Arxiv paper where they went in details of their training recipes.
+We highly recommend reading their Arxiv paper where they went in details of their Audio LLM training recipes.

 <p align="center">
   <img src="/assets/blogs/typhoon2-audio.jpg" width=400>